-The luminary’s name is of course Bill Gates, and he was spot on.
-Gates talked of a world in which the sheer breadth of information available on the internet would be the factor that made it compelling.
-He noted that “those who succeed will propel the internet forward as a marketplace of ideas, experiences, and products – a marketplace of content.”
+The luminary’s name is, of course, Bill Gates, and he was spot-on.
+Gates spoke of a world in which the sheer breadth of information available on the internet would be the factor that made it compelling.
+He noted that “those who succeed will propel the internet forward as a marketplace of ideas, experiences, and products — a marketplace of content.”

 Marketers in organizations big and small focus heavily on content development with an appetite that can only be sated with more content.
 A quick scan of the job listings in just about any industry will return a long list of high demand roles: content strategists, content developers, content program managers, and more.

 In fact, today content creation for marketing comprises 28% of the B2B marketing budget.
 But at the end of the day, the content workflow should be much more than just a one-way process.
 Publishing a PowerPoint presentation, white paper, or data sheet to the sales team’s SharePoint site or via a blast email should not be the end of the road for materials that have the potential to help close the next deal.

 The truth is that marketers are missing out on a big opportunity to provide sales teams with the right content at the right time.